Nikit-370/Phishguard/README.md

 Important caveats:
 - Vercel's filesystem is ephemeral.
 Files written to `/tmp` are temporary and not suitable for persistent production storage.
 Data will be lost between deployments or cold starts.
 - Multiple instances/functions do not share the same `/tmp` file.
 Concurrent or scaled deployments will have inconsistent local state.

-Recommendations:
-- For production use, switch to a managed database (Postgres, MySQL, Vercel Postgres, Supabase).
-You can then set a `DATABASE_URL` or `SQLALCHEMY_DATABASE_URI` environment variable and update `app.py` to use it instead of SQLite.
-I can add this optional fallback if you'd like.
 - The app also supports an explicit `DATABASE_URL` or `SQLALCHEMY_DATABASE_URI` environment variable.
 If set, the application will use that value preferentially.
 If initialization fails (bad URL or filesystem errors), the app will attempt to fall back to an in-memory SQLite database to keep the app running for testing.
 - Use SQLite only for local development, demos, or small single-instance deployments.